kixlab/cs374-spring-2017/internal/15-Output.md

 - Issues in Choosing Output Representations

 # Post Class Notes
+double-buffering in the reading: need a concise summary

 Animation in the reading?
 The reading gets too long then.

 Course recap after the midterm took long time (20 mins or so total)